8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] convert to data uri to store and convert back on load
 - [ ] store on bucket, point img with url
 - [ ] need to create a route for sales  return redirect(`/portal/sales/search/${f.dealerId}`) to search and get the required items to redirect to  return redirect(`/portal/sales/customer/${f.clientfileId}/${f.id}`)
+- [ ] delete portal/sales/stockUnit... whats it for?... nvm its the unit picker... were probably gonna have to redesign that  by now

 - [ ] -------- ADMIN --------
 - [ ] need to make performance graphs for managers and owner, similar to sales persons version